 "There are a lot of colored lights to learn, which all signify different things, but once I got that down, I found them very helpful," the tester said.

 We did note a few downsides to the Litter-Robot 4.
 The most noticeable is the increased potential for unpleasant smells.
-While the Litter-Box 4 has several features that tamp down odors, by sifting your cat's waste out of the litter reservoir, you're also sifting away the kitty litter that contains so much of the smell in a traditional litter box.
+While the Litter-Box 4 has several features that tamp down odors, by sifting your cat's waste out of the main cylinder you're also separating it from the kitty litter that contains so much of the smell in a traditional litter box.

 "Because the clumps get dumped into the bottom drawer, there is no litter covering up the waste," our tester noted, describing the result as a more "prominent" smell.